DuPage County Child Support Attorneys

 - The educational needs of the children; including college expenses.

-The new law has expanded the factors that the court considers when calculating the financial responsibilities of each parent.
-To do so, the court will determine how much money would be devoted to the care of the children if the household were not separating.
-The court will then divide that amount proportionally between the parents based on the proportion of each parent’s net income to the parents' combined income.
+Under the current laws, child support obligations are shared by both parents.
+These obligations are based on how much money would be devoted to the care of the children if the household were not separating.
+A basic support obligation is determined according to the parents' combined monthly net income and the number of children being supported.
+The court will then divide that amount between the parents based on the proportion of each parent’s net income to the parents' combined income.

 Reaching a reasonable child support arrangement requires experienced legal counsel with the ability to present a strong case and effectively negotiate with the other side.
 The attorneys at Mevorah Law Offices LLC have an established track record of success in these areas.
 We also offer extended evening and weekend hours for your convenience.
 Contact us today at 630-932-9100630-932-9100 for a free consultation.